 You won’t be able to see over the riser, meaning you have to shoot much more instinctively.
 If you were just learning how to shoot with no prior experience, you’d find the thumb draw on the recurve tricky to grasp.

-Another issue with using the thumb draw on a recurve bow is the grip.
+The grip is another issue with using the thumb draw on a recurve bow.
 The grip is molded for either a right or left hand, but you’re flipping the usage with the thumb draw.

-But if you have experience using a recurve bow, trying to use the thumb draw is a fun way to challenge yourself.
+But if you have experience using a recurve bow, using the thumb draw is a fun way to challenge yourself.

 Over short distances, you might even be surprised by your level of accuracy.
 To use a normal recurve bow for right-handed thumb draws, you have to shoot from the left side of the bow.

-Hold the thumb lower down on the string so that it avoids touching the arrow.
-Then you can draw back safer and shoot with the thumb draw.
+Hold the thumb lower down on the string to avoid touching the arrow.
+Then, you can draw back safely and shoot with the thumb draw.

 It might take some time to get comfortable (and accurate), but it is possible to shoot this way.
 This is actually how it’s done in archery competitions in modern Mongolia.